decaprime/VRising-Modding/user/game_update.md

 - [KindredExtract](https://github.com/Odjit/KindredExtract/releases/tag/KindredExtract)

 #### Known Issues
-- Bloodstone will crash on client launch
-- Bloodstone Keybindings do not work (are disabled)
+- Bloodstone Keybindings and CustomNetworkEvents are disabled as they do not work yet
-- CustomNetworkEvents Broken (deca:wip)
 - BloodyShop It only works on the server, the client version does not work.